carpentries-incubator/R-Data-Viz-with-Du-Bois/README.md

-# The Carpentries Workbench Template R Markdown Lesson
+# STEM Data Visualization and Du Boisian Methods with R Lesson

-This lesson is a template lesson that uses [The Carpentries Workbench][workbench].
+This lesson uses [The Carpentries Workbench][workbench].

 ## Note about lesson life cycle stage
 Although the `config.yaml` states the life cycle stage as pre-alpha, **the template is stable and ready to use**.
 The life cycle stage is preset to `"pre-alpha"` as this setting is appropriate for new lessons initialised using the template.

-## Create a new repository from this template
+## Lesson Description
+This is an introduction to data visualization for STEM fields using R and examples charts on Black social life from the 1900 Paris World Exposition by W.E.B.
+Du Bois.

+## Contributors
+Camila Alvarez
+Charlie Eaton
+Andrew Martin

 To use this template to start a new lesson repository, make sure you're logged into Github.